jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

     - result.txt
 ```

----

-# 3. Create a CodeBuild Project
+### Create a CodeBuild Project on AWS Management Console

 On AWS Console;